 Project Leader: Tyler VanderWeele

-The third aim of this project, just recently underway, is to make contributions towards a theology of health.
+The third aim of this project is to make contributions towards a theology of health.
 Considerable attention has been given to the theology of health care provision, but the theology of health itself - what health is, how it is to be understood, how it relates to theological understandings of the human person - is much less well developed.
 The third aim of the project is to help fill this gap in the literature.

 Information on the media reporting for the religious communities project is given here.